codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 ```

 10. **NodeJS Utility Method That Return Promises**:
-Normally as you can see down below, in traditional methds, we need to put all our code inside the parenthesis.
-This may create a parentheses hell
+Normally as you can see down below, in traditional methods, we need to put all our code inside the parenthesis.
+This may create a parentheses hell.

 ```javascript
 const bcrypt = require("bcrypt");